FRAME (SERIAL) NUMBERS

 So far as we know from what the builder's cards reveal, frame numbers were assigned only after a frame had been soldered and cleaned up, but before painting.

-In sum: sales records are extensive from 1935 to 1967, and searchable (Excel files); a recent fortuitous find of a sales ledger carrying on from 1968 to early 1972 has not yet been thoroughly studied or converted to digitally searchable format.
+In sum: sales records are extensive from 1935 to 1967 (in the form of photocopies of original ledgers, plus searchable Excel files); a fortuitous find of an original sales ledger carrying on from 1968 to January 1972 has not yet been thoroughly studied or converted to digitally searchable format.
 Production records are partial.
 There is a long gap in the records, from Feb.
 1972 to 1986; no records (neither sales nor production) are extant for this period.
 Production records from 1986 to 1992 were in the possession of Donald Thomas (formerly of Jackson Cycles) until 2020 when Jackson Cycles was acquired by Woodrup Cycles; the current whereabouts of these records is unknown.
 Production records pick up again in 1993 and are extensive from 1993 to the present.

 Where to find the frame number: